LEAVE A COMMENT – CLICK THE CLOUD ABOVE

 The tornado missed the center of Jarrell, but two clusters of homes near the intersection of County Road 305 and Double Creek Drive lay directly in its path.
 As the tornado roared towards the area, several families fled in their cars.
 Others sought refuge in an underground storm shelter on the property of Gabriel Hernandez.
 By the time the tornado crossed County Road 308, there were 30 people above ground in the area that was soon to receive the full force of the F5 winds.
 On the northern edge of the damage track, a man was killed in the destruction of his home and his wife and daughter were injured (Wolf, 1997).

 Nine other homes, containing 27 people, completely vanished.
 All but one boy perished in the obliterated homes, some of which were later found to be well-constructed.
-The survivor, a 13-year old boy named John Reyes, had taken shelter beneath a bed with his grandmother and cousin, both of whom were killed.
+The survivor, a 13-year old boy named John Reyes, had taken shelter beneath a bed with his grandmother and brother, both of whom were killed.

 “They were up underneath the bed, and the mattress started lifting up and the boys started to be pulled away,’ said Mullins’ nephew, Dwayne Meche.
 ‘My aunt went to reach for them, and she got lifted up, and John said he saw a board go straight through her back.”
 (Washington Post, 1997)